BA (Hons), PhD, PGCertHE

 Simon Jones (1988) Black Culture, White Youth: The Reggae Tradition from JA to UK, Macmillan.

-While at Middlesex, I’ve taught a broad range of courses in information systems and computer science, including:-
+I have taught a broad range of courses in information systems and computer science, including:-

 Kammueller, Florian and Augusto, Juan Carlos and Jones, Simon (2017) Security and privacy requirements engineering for human centric IoT systems using eFRIEND and Isabelle.
 In: IEEE/ACIS 15th International Conference on Software Engineering Research, Management and Application, SERA2017, 07-09 Jun 2017, University of Greenwich, London, United Kingdom.